jaw pain

 Are You On the Path to Gum Disease?
 From Plaque to Tartar to Gum Disease

-Gum disease, also called periodontal disease, is a bacterial inflammation of the gums.
+Gum disease, also called periodontal disease, is a buildup of bacteria and inflammation of the gums.
 Unfortunately, it is a silent disease and most people don't realize they have it until after significant damage has already occurred.
 It takes a trained dentist to identify gum disease in its early stage, called gingivitis, and stop it before it advances to periodontitis, which can damage the gum tissue and lead to tooth loss.
 Here is how gum disease develops:

 1